gvwilson/thirdbit/about/index.md

 and working at IBM, a data visualization startup, and Los Alamos National Laboratory.
 I became involved in open source development, particularly Python, and started playing the saxophone and Ultimate frisbee (though not simultaneously).
-From 2000 to 2004 I was part of a computer security startup that was eventually acquired by Hewlett-Packard and a contributing editor with *Doctor Dobb's Journal*.
+From 2000 to 2004 I was a contributing editor with *Doctor Dobb's Journal* and part of a computer security startup that was eventually acquired by Hewlett-Packard.
 I also published my first children's book and met the woman I'm married to, and in 2007 we became the happy parents of a wonderful little troublemaker.